 One crew, one contract, start to finish.
 Seddon is one of Melbourne's most intact heritage villages, with nearly every street inside the HO9 precinct.
 We know what we're walking into before we quote.

-Ovens, cooktops, rangehoods, dishwashers.
-Connected and tested before handover.
+Ovens, cooktops, rangehoods, dishwashers, connected and tested before handover.
+No half-finished punch list.

-The number we agree on before we start is the number you pay.
-No surprises, no additions.
+The number we agree on after checking your address against the HO9 precinct is the number you pay.
+No assumed exemptions.

 One of Melbourne's most intact heritage precincts (HO9), grown fast around the 1906 railway station and barely diluted since.
 We check your property's status before we quote, not after.